FloWPs/relaxed_lasso/README.md

 # Relaxed Lasso

-Improved version of classical lasso regularization for linear regression, as per the paper by Nicholas Meinshausen (2007): Relaxed Lasso.
+Improved version of classical lasso regularization for linear regression, as per the paper by Nicholas Meinshausen (2007): [Relaxed Lasso](https://stat.ethz.ch/~nicolai/relaxo.pdf).

+Relaxed lasso lets you control both the number of variables retained and the amount of regularization applied using two separate hyperparameters.
+This leads to sparser models than classical lasso, while achieving equal or lower error.

 ## Purpose & description